drug-design/course/docs/chapters/protein-ligand-binding.md

 #### Experimental  Binding Mode of Methotrexate
 *[Binding Mode]: Orientation and geometry adopted by a chemical substance when it is bound to its receptor.

-The X-ray structures of the complexes between the dihydrofolate and the methotrexate molecules indicate an entirely different binding mode for the two molecules, each molecule binding to the catalytic site upside down, relative to the other, while the methotrexate was found to be protonated.
+<button  class='playb' onclick='playAudio(this)' data-mp3-name='protein-ligand-binding/experimental-binding-mode-methotrexate-6fd4e449'><i class='fa fa-play' aria-hidden='true'></i></button>The X-ray structures of the complexes between the dihydrofolate and the methotrexate molecules indicate an entirely different binding mode for the two molecules, each molecule binding to the catalytic site upside down, relative to the other, while the methotrexate was found to be protonated.
 *[binding mode]: Orientation and geometry adopted by a chemical substance when it is bound to its receptor.
 *[ee]: stands for "enantiomeric excess".
 A quantity for measuring the optical purity and represents the percentage of the major enantiomer minus the percentage of the minor enantiomer